Why Choose a Lawyer to Write Your Will

-A will (or testament) is a legal document expressing your wishes on how your estate is to be distributed after you die.
+A will (sometimes called a “last will and testament”) is a legal document that sets out how you wish your estate to be distributed after your death.

 - The will must be in writing.

-- The person making the will must be of at least 21 years of age.
+- You (the testator) must be at least 21 years old.

-Here are some examples of what could happen if your will is drafted incorrectly:
+Here are some of the potential problems if your will is not drafted correctly:

 Survivor(s) | Absent/deceased | Beneficiaries |